5 Steps to Averting Data Disaster

 You have a key client presentation tomorrow.
 You’re about to launch a new product.
 You have a big deal pending.
 What happens if you have a disaster and your key systems go down?
 Do you have days or weeks to recover?
 Probably not.

 Yes, data backups are important, but they are insufficient.
 All organizations need a business continuity plan (BCP) or disaster recovery (DR) data plan.
-It includes the data backups, but has a broader focus on the business and the end users.
+It includes data backups but has a broader focus on the business and the end users.
 With this approach, you think about how to get the entire server operational again quickly – in hours, not days.
-This will include not only the data, but also the applications and how the users will access the new system.
+This will include not only the data but also the applications and how the users will access the new system.

-• Don’t just backup your key data – We have seen this data-only approach over and over again.
+2. Don’t just back up your key data – We have seen this data-only approach over and over again.
 Someone decides that the X: drive on the server needs to be backed up and the Y: drive top 3 folders need to be backed up.
-Ultimately people make new folders which never make the backup routine.
+Ultimately people make new folders that never make the backup routine.
 And what about the applications to actually access the data?

-• Get your data and systems offsite – You never know when a disaster could hit.
+3. Get your data and systems offsite – You never know when a disaster could hit.
 Good, reliable offsite backup solutions are more available than ever.
-For the Waident clients, we can backup their entire server and data offsite and locally for about $150 per month.
+For the Waident clients, we can back up their entire server and data offsite and locally for about $150 per month.
 The full system can be back up and running within a couple of hours compared to days with a generic data backup.

-• Test the darn process! – Once you get it all in place, test it regularly.
+5. Test the darn process! – Once you get it all in place, test it regularly.
 Don’t be dumb and assume it just works and nothing has changed.
-For our clients we do regular test file restores to ensure the business continuity backups are reliable and working as they should be.
+For our clients, we do regular test file restores to ensure the business continuity backups are reliable and working as they should be.

 So, data backups — good but not good enough.
 Think continuity and get peace of mind.